 app 9 - 8 oz jelly jars - lids and bands

-Peel and cut the Clementine’s I like to keep it a bit chucky but you can cut your pulp to your own taste.
+Peel and cut the Clementine’s I like to keep it a bit chucky but you can cut your pulp to your own preference.

 Cut one of the Clementine’s not peeled into thin slices (to be put with the lemon slices)